GabsTheFlaks/GabsTheFlaks/README_EN.md

 ## 👨‍💻 About Me

 **I am a PIBITI Scholarship Recipient** in High-Impact Business Prototyping - Unespar | Paranaguá - PR | 2025 - 2026
-Interested in solving complex problems by combining **business and process vision** (Production Engineering) with **technology and automation** (Software Development).
+I have Interested in solving complex problems by combining **business and process vision** (Production Engineering) with **technology and automation** (Software Development).
 My focus is on continuous improvement and process management, aiming to create efficient, scalable products that add real value.

 - 🎓 Studying **Production Engineering**.